Advanced Form Validation

 validation type

-• Advanced — if you select this option, you can click the “Edit validation messages” button, and you’ll see the “Edit Manual Options” pop-up, where you can change the error text for different field types:
+• Advanced — if this option is selected, the “Edit validation messages” button can be clicked, revealing the “Edit Manual Options” pop-up, where the error text for different field types can be changed:

 the first part of the edit manual options popup

 • Field is empty — for all field types if the Is Required option is enabled for the specified field.
-Will be shown if users don’t fill in the Required field and click the “Submit” button;
+It will be shown if the Required field is not filled in and the “Submit” button is clicked;

 • Email is not valid — for the Text Field with the selected “Email” Field Type in the Field Settings menu section for the block.
-The message will be shown if users enter an incorrect email address;
+The message will be shown if an incorrect email address is entered;

 • URL is not valid — for the Text Field with the selected “Url” Field Type in the Field Settings menu section for the block.
-It will be shown if users enter an incorrect web address;
+It will be shown if an incorrect web address is entered;

 • Input mask is not completed — for the Text Field with the selected “Tel” Field Type, the enabled Set Input Mask toggle, and the filled Input mask field in the Field Settings menu section for the block.
-It will be shown if users enter their phone number incorrectly according to the Input mask field settings and click the “Submit” button;
+It will be shown if the phone number is entered incorrectly according to the Input mask field settings and the “Submit” button is clicked;

 the second part of the edit manual options popup

 • File type is not included in the allowed types list — for the Media Field with the Allow mime types field filled.
-For example, if you set the “gif/image” option, the error message will be shown if users try to upload files of other types;
+For example, if one selects the “gif/image” option, the error message will be shown if users try to upload files of other types;

 the third part of the edit manual options popup

 • Character limit exceeded — for the Text Field and Textarea Field with the Max length (symbols) field filled.
-This message may appear if you set the Value option and the value exceeds the limit.
-For example, you created a post editing form and added the Text Field for the post title.
-In the Value section, you set it so that the field shows the current post title, and if it exceeds the limit, the error message will occur if you click the “Submit” button, so you will need to edit the title to submit the form;
+This message may appear if one sets the Value option and the value exceeds the limit.
+For example, when creating a post editing form and adding the Text Field for the post title.
+In the Value section, the field is set to display the current post title, and if the limit is exceeded, an error message will appear when the “Submit” button is clicked, requiring the title to be edited before the form can be submitted;

 the fourth part of the edit manual options popup

 • Timestamp is too early — for the Date Field, Datetime Field, and Time Field with the Starting from time/date fields filled.
-For example, if you set “8:00,” in the Starting from time field, the error message will be shown if users try to set the time that is earlier than 8 a.m.;
+For example, if set to “8:00,” in the Starting from time field, the error message will be shown if users try to set the time that is earlier than 8 AM;

 • Timestamp is too late — for the Date Field, Datetime Field, and Time Field with the Limit time/dates to fields filled.
-For example, if you set “17:00,” in the Starting from time field, the error message will be shown if users try to set the time that is later than 5 p.m.
+For example, if set to “17:00,” in the Starting from time field, the error message will be shown if users try to set the time that is later than 5 PM.

 Advanced Form Validation for Separate Blocks

-In addition to the advanced form validation, you can set the Validation for separate form fields in the Block settings tab.
+In addition to the advanced form validation, one can set the Validation for separate form fields in the Block settings tab.
 This option is available for the Text Field, Textarea Field, Media Field, Number Field, Range Field, Date Field, Datetime Field, and Time Field blocks.
-You can select such Validation Types:
+Following Validation Types are available:

 Inherit

-If you select this option, validation is inherited from the form arguments.
-Here, you can only add advanced rules that check the entered data in the Text Field and Textarea Field blocks, and if the data does not match the rule, the error message will appear.
+If one selects this option, validation is inherited from the form arguments.
+Here, one can only add advanced rules that check the entered data in the Text Field and Textarea Field blocks, and if the data does not match the rule, the error message will appear.

 block inherit validation type

-Hover over the message in the blue rectangle and press the “+ Add Rule” button.
+The message in the blue rectangle should be hovered over, and the “+ Add Rule” button should be pressed.

-In the Rule Type drop-down menu, you can select such types:
+In the Rule Type drop-down menu, one can select such types:

 rule type

 • Equals — displays the error message if the rule’s condition doesn’t match the data users enter into the form.
-In the Choose Field drop-down menu, you can select one of the form fields or set “Custom value.”
-If you pick the “Custom value” option, the Symbols field will appear, where you can enter symbols that must be typed in the form field.
-If you hit the coin-stack-shaped button near the Symbols field, you can set the Preset for this field.
+In the Choose Field drop-down menu, one can select one of the form fields or set “Custom value.”
+If you pick the “Custom value” option, the Symbols field will appear, where one can enter symbols that must be typed in the form field.
+If you hit the coin-stack-shaped button near the Symbols field, one can set the Preset for this field.
 To learn more, proceed to the Preset Settings overview.
-Also, if you push the wrench-shaped button, you can use macros with the form field names.
-In the Error Message field, you can set the custom error message.
+Also, if you push the “wrench” button, one can use macros with the form field names.
+In the Error Message field, one can set the custom error message.

 symbols field settings